Derive the formula of Acceleration due to gravity on the earth’s surface | derive the formula for g

 Here R is the radius of the earth (considering it a homogenous sphere)

-and M here is the total mass of earth concentrated at its center.
+and M here is the total mass of the earth concentrated at its center.
 G is the gravitational constant.

 Now, from Newton’s 2nd Law of Motion,